janten/dpt-rp1-py/README.md

 # dpt-rp1-py
-Python script to manage Sony DPT-RP1 without the Digital Paper App.
-This repository includes a Python library and a command line utility to manage documents on the DPT-RP1.
+Python script to manage electronic paper devices made by Sony (Digital Paper, DPT-RP1, DPT-CP1) or Fujitsu (Quaderno) without the Digital Paper App.
+This repository includes a Python library and a command line utility to manage documents on the reader.
 Tested on Windows, Linux, and macOS.
 Should also work for Sony's other digital paper readers.

 Throughout this document, _reader_ or _device_ refers to your Digital Paper device.